Comptche to Ukiah

 Elevation gain: 3890 ft

 There are three routes to get from the Mendocino coast to the Lake Mendocino area of Hwy 101: Hwy 20, Hwy 128, and this one.
 They couldn’t be more different.
 Hwy 20, from Fort Bragg to Willits, is gorgeously wooded but a death-trap for bikes, a heavily-trafficked road of blind corners and no shoulder.
 I’ve never seen a bike on it, for good reason.
 Hwy 128 and Hwy 253, from Albion through Boonville to Ukiah, a leg of which is part of the Mendocino/Comptche ride, is mostly a mellow, nearly flat cruise through domesticated farmland and riparian redwoods.
 Our route (called at its west end Comptche-Ukiah Road and at its east end Orr Springs Road, with a name change somewhere in the middle) is a different beast, a dramatic, demanding roller-coaster.
-It’s a world-class ride, constantly serpentining and climbing up and down (it’s never flat) through several kinds of pretty terrain on an almost-car-free road that ranges in size from small two-lane to tiny.
+It’s one of the best rides in California, constantly serpentining and climbing up and down (it’s never flat) through several kinds of pretty-to-gorgeous terrain on an almost-car-free road (I met perhaps 10 cars) that ranges in size from small two-lane to tiny.

 There are two drawbacks that may keep it from being your favorite ride.
-First, it’s too long and too hard as an out-and-back for all but the hardiest of riders—57 miles and 7310 ft., and harder than that sounds.
-So I’ve mapped it as a one-way ride, and left you to deal with the logistical consequences.
-If you’re up for a century-like effort you can loop it, and almost every mile of the loop is top-quality riding—we’ll talk about the loop route in the Adding Miles section below.
+First, it’s too hard as an out-and-back for all but the hardiest of riders—57 miles and 7310 ft., with 12 miles of demanding climbing.
+So I’ve mapped it as a one-way ride.
+In the Adding Miles section below I’ve suggested some possible return routes.

-Besides 30 miles of exhilarating road contour and beautiful isolation, the route offers two splendid perks: Orr Hot Springs, a small, charming Hippy holdover, and Montgomery Woods State Natural Reserve, a fine stand of old-growth redwoods with a short loop trail.
-Each is well-worth an hour’s stop-over.
+Besides 30 miles of exhilarating road contour and beautiful isolation, the route offers two fine perks: Orr Hot Springs, a small, charming Hippy holdover, and Montgomery Woods State Natural Reserve, a fine stand of old-growth redwoods with a short loop trail.
+Each is well worth an hour’s stop-over.

 There is no water source along the route except a few private houses and Orr Hot Springs, so plan accordingly.

-Start in the tiny town of Comptche, which consists of a few houses, a rustic school, a rustic church, and a classic, friendly corner mercantile worth a visit (when it’s open, which seems to be most of the time).
+Start in the tiny town of Comptche, which consists of a few houses, a rustic school, a rustic church, and a classic, friendly corner mercantile worth a visit (when it’s open, which in 7/23 was every day but Sunday).
 Head east on Comptche-Ukiah Road, the only road that isn’t Flynn Creek Road.
 After a short 2-mile warm-up on rollers, you do a vigorous 2-mile climb on 7-11% pitches.
-The road surface, recently redone, is incredibly good from Comptche to around Mile 7, then merely good to around Mile 10.
+The road surface, recently redone, is glass from Comptche to around Mile 7, then merely good to around Mile 10.
 You’ll have some town traffic in the first mile or two, but soon the houses and farms end and you should have the road pretty much to yourself for the rest of the ride.

 If you’ve ridden the Mendocino/

-Comptche ride route from Hwy 1 to Comptche, the landscape isn’t that pretty here, but almost nothing is.
-East of Comptche the climate is dryer, so instead of redwood rainforest you get oaky woods, but it’s still very pretty.
+Comptche ride route from Hwy 1 to Comptche, you know how drop-dead gorgeous the woods are there.
+East of Comptche the climate is a little dryer, so instead of redwood rainforest you get oaky woods, but it’s still lovely.

 At the fairly noticeable summit the road begins to roll up and down (as I say, the route is never flat) for about 5 miles.
 You begin hitting short sections of road with poor pavement, but they’re interspersed with sections of new glass, and it never gets troublesome.
-Then you see a sign that reads “next 2 miles, 10% (down)” and you begin about 2 miles of serious descending, 10-15%, which is the most compelling argument against riding the route east to west.
+Then you see a sign that reads “next 2 miles, 10% (down)” and you begin about 2 miles of serious descending, 10-15%, which is one of two compelling arguments against riding the route east to west (the other being the 4-mile climb at the east end).

 At the bottom of the descent you begin a 7-mile stretch of gradually rising rollers, the nearest to flat on the route.
-The scenery, which has gotten pretty dry by now, begins to perk up as you hit a wetter microclimate, and soon redwoods reappear and you’re in paradisial forest.
-It would alll be heaven except that it’s all chipseal—about as good as chipseal can get, never unbearable but certainly irritating.
+The scenery, which was always lovely, gets better as you hit a wetter microclimate, and soon redwoods reappear and you’re in paradisial forest.
+The road contour is lovely, a gentle meandering up and down and back and forth.
+Most of this road surface is un-ideal chipseal, but it’s not bad enough to ruin your wa.

-When the redwoods reach their peak you hit Montgomery Woods State Natural Preserve (unmissable), a lovely short walking loop through the best of the trees.
-Bikes are forbidden (it would be an awesome mountain bike ride), and it’s too far to walk without real shoes, but if you didn’t pack them you can still stop, sample the ambience, and use the bathrooms by the entrance.
+When the redwoods reach their peak you hit Montgomery Woods State Natural Preserve (unmissable on your R), a lovely short walking lollipop trail through the best of the trees.
+Bikes are forbidden, and it’s a bit of a climb to get to the loop of good trees, but you can still stop, sample the ambience, read the historical placards, and use the bathrooms by the entrance.

 The road, which was always small, has been getting smaller (the center line is long gone), and right after Montgomery it gets laughably narrow.
 Enjoy it—it will return to normal two-lane width soon enough.

-Immediately beyond Orr, the route begins its most demanding climb, 4.5 miles of tough pitches that for the first mile or so are brutal.
-RidewithGPS says that mile is consistently c.
-10%, but expect much steeper stuff.
-After that it’s just standard hard.
-To make matters worse, when the climbing starts, the terrain changes completely, from lush redwood canopy to open, grassy oak-strewn hillsides, so if you’re riding on a summer afternoon expect to be cooked.
+Immediately beyond Orr, the route begins its most demanding climb, 4 miles of tough pitches that for the first 2 miles are brutal.
+Those first two miles are probably never over c.
+12%, but they’re also never much below 10%, and it wears on you.
+After the first two miles it’s just standard hard, 8-10%.
+To make matters worse, when the climbing starts, the terrain changes, from lush redwood canopy to open, grassy hillsides with the occasional spot of oat-tree shade, so if you’re riding on a summer afternoon expect to be cooked.
+When I started in Comptche it was 55 degrees—on the big climb it was 95.
 The good news is that, as the climbing starts, the road surface turns to glass.

 Once off the hill, you roll under Hwy 101 and T into North State Street just north of central Ukiah.
-Here there is basically nothing but some commercial/ industrial activity, and there I abandon you to the whims of fate.
+Here there is nothing but some commercial/ industrial activity, and here I abandon you to look for a way home.

 Adding miles: Obviously the simplest extension is to turn around and ride back the way you came, which of course doubles the distance and almost exactly doubles the climbing effort.
-If you don’t like out and backs and are willing to put in a very long day, you can loop the route, and it’s almost all great stuff: from our end point, go south, through Ukiah proper to Boonville-Ukiah Road, take BUR, go R onto Hwy 128, ride 128 to Flynn Creek Rd. and take Flynn Creek Rd. back to Comptche—80 miles, 8340 ft gain (so it’s easier than the out-and-back route, since it’s a little more climbing spread over a lot more miles).
+The two major climbs you encounter heading west are both daunting.
+If you don’t like out-and-backs and are willing to put in a very long day, you can loop the route, and it’s almost all great stuff: from our end point, go south, through Ukiah proper to Boonville-Ukiah Road, take BUR, go R onto Hwy 128, ride 128 to Flynn Creek Rd. and take Flynn Creek Rd. back to Comptche—80 miles, 8340 ft gain (so it’s easier than the out-and-back route, since it’s a little more climbing spread over a lot more miles).
 All these legs except for the few miles through Ukiah proper are discussed in other Bestrides posts (you can search for them) and are top-quality miles.

 When in the town of Comptche you’re at the midpoint of our Mendocino/Comptche ride.